Gatekeeper (macOS): Implications

 The effectiveness and rationale of Gatekeeper in combating malware have been acknowledged, but been met with reservations.
 Security researcher Chris Miller noted that Gatekeeper will verify the developer certificate and consult the known-malware list only when the application is first opened.
-Malware that already passed Gatekeeper will not be stopped.
+Malware that has already passed Gatekeeper will not be stopped.
 In addition, Gatekeeper will only verify applications that have the quarantine flag.
 As this flag is added by other applications and not by the system, any neglect or failure to do so does not trigger Gatekeeper.
 According to security blogger Thomas Reed, BitTorrent clients are frequent offenders of this.
 The flag is also not added if the application came from a different source, like network shares and USB flash drives.
 Questions have also been raised about the registration process to acquire a developer certificate and the prospect of certificate theft.

 In September 2015, security researcher Patrick Wardle wrote about another shortcoming that concerns applications that are distributed with external files, such as libraries or even HTML files that can contain JavaScript.
 An attacker can manipulate those files and through them exploit a vulnerability in the signed application.
 The application and its external files can then be redistributed, while leaving the original signature of the application bundle itself intact.
 As Gatekeeper does not verify such individual files, the security can be compromised.
 With path randomization and signed disk images, Apple provided mechanisms to mitigate this issue in macOS Sierra.

 In 2021, a vulnerability was discovered where putting #! on the first line (without the path of the interpreter) of a file bypassed Gatekeeper.

 In 2022, a Microsoft researcher shared a vulnerability that abuses the AppleDouble format to set an arbitrary access-control list to bypass Gatekeeper.